Anti-Inflammatory Diet Plan →

 4. Pour blended soup into a medium pot.
 Heat on medium heat until it comes to a soft boil.
 About 2-3 minutes.
 Then, reduce the heat to low until ready to serve.

-5. Serve in bowls with fresh basil on top, extra chili sauce, extra roasted corn, and black pepper or peppercorn.
+5. Serve in bowls with fresh basil on top, optional hot sauce, roasted corn, and crushed black pepper.

 7. Store in fridge or freezer in an airtight container.